P-p-H-d/mlib/README.md

 * `BUFFER_QUEUE` — define a FIFO queue (default),
 * `BUFFER_STACK` — define a stack (exclusive with `BUFFER_QUEUE`),
-* `BUFFER_PUSH_INIT_POP_MOVE` — change the behavior of `PUSH` to push a new initialized object, and `POP` as moving this new object into the new emplacement (this is mostly used for performance reasons or to handle properly a shared_ptr semantic).
-In practice, it works as if `POP` performs the initialization of the object.
 * `BUFFER_PUSH_OVERWRITE` — `PUSH` overwrites the last entry if the queue is full instead of blocking,
 * `BUFFER_DEFERRED_POP` — do not consider the object to be fully popped from the buffer by calling the pop method until the call to `pop_deferred` ; this enables to handle object that are in-progress of being consumed by the thread.